Mobile App Flight Planning

 Below the template selector, you can set the custom parameters for your flight.

-Flight Settings are important for the safety and success of your flight.
+Flight Settings are essential for the safety and success of your flight.

-Understanding and adjusting these parameters along with the Advanced Settings is paramount to successfully mapping across varied conditions and subjects.
-Altitude and overlap settings are the two most crucial parameters to consider changing for each flight.
+Understanding and adjusting these parameters and the Advanced Settings is paramount to successfully mapping across varied conditions and subjects.
+Altitude and overlap settings are the most crucial parameters to consider changing for each flight.

-• When you aren't connected to a drone, the time, area, image count, and battery count estimator calculates conservative estimates based upon a Mavic 2 Pro.
-Estimations will recalculate for your drone type when the drone is connected to the app.
+• When you aren't connected to a drone, the time, area, image count, and battery count estimator calculates conservative estimates based on a Mavic 2 Pro.
+Estimations will recalculate for your drone type when connected to the app.

 • Flight altitude sets the distance above the takeoff point that the drone captures photos.
 Flying higher makes the images easier to stitch at some expense of resolution.
-If you're mapping a difficult subject such as vegetation, a desert, or water, flying high increases the chance for a successful map.
-If you do have to fly lower, increase your overlap to make the photos easier to stitch.
+If you're mapping a complex subject such as vegetation, a desert, or water, flying high increases the chance of a successful map.
+If you have to fly lower, raise your overlap to make the photos easier to stitch.

-• Enhanced 3D Mode combines Perimeter 3D mode with Crosshatch mode in order to capture angled shots from the perimeter of your mission plan (Perimeter 3D), and oblique imagery above your subject in a crosshatch formation to create higher quality 3D models.
+• Enhanced 3D Mode combines Perimeter 3D mode with Crosshatch mode to capture angled shots from the perimeter of your mission plan (Perimeter 3D) and oblique imagery above your subject in a crosshatch formation to create higher-quality 3D models.
 Enhanced 3D maps are best kept under 1000 images.
-Enhanced 3D mode does have device requirements.
+Enhanced 3D Mode does have device requirements.

-• Live Map is a real-time mapping product available as part of DroneDeploy’s mobile iOS app.
-With Live Map, you can produce a low-resolution 2D map on your iOS device as the drone is flying -- even without a cellular or data connection.
-Live Map has device requirements as well.
+• Live Map is a real-time mapping product for DroneDeploy's mobile iOS app.
+With It, you can produce a low-resolution 2D map on your iOS device as the drone is flying—even without a cellular or data connection.
+Live Map also has device requirements.

 Advanced Flight Settings

-You have a handful of important options to select in the Advanced Settings, which can be shown by selecting 'Advanced':
+You have a handful of important options to select in the Advanced Settings, which can be shown by selectin' 'Advanced':

 • Obstacle Avoidance is enabled by default to use the built-in obstacle avoidance sensors that your drone may have to help avoid a collision.
 Sometimes, a low, bright sun can cause the drone to stop mid-flight because it's detected as a nearby object.
-Turn off Obstacle Avoidance if you think this may be the case and you're confident that the drone will not run into any real obstacles along its flight path.
+Turn off Obstacle Avoidance if you think this may be the case.
+You are confident the drone will not encounter any natural obstacles along its flight path.

-• Make Available Offline allows you save your template as one of 10 saved on your device for offline flying.
-Select the toggle the begin downloading the basemap and wait for it to say 'Available Offline'.
-Deselect 'Make Available Offline' before deleting a template to ensure the offline map is deleted from your cached limit of 10.
-When you're back online, allow the device to sync to its servers for 10 minutes before quitting the app.
+• Make Available Offline allows you to save your template as one of 10 saved on your device for offline flying.
+Select the toggle to download the base map and wait for it to save 'Available Offline.'
+Select 'Make Available Offline' before deleting a template to ensure the offline map is deleted from your cached limit 10.
+When you're back online, please allow the device to sync to its servers for 10 minutes before you quit the app.

 Turning off Automatic Settings reveals more in-depth options: